 Once you get in the habit of making desserts at home, you’ll find it easy to do.
 Blackberry cobbler is always a hit in my house.
-See my list of other desserts without palm oil for others I make regularly.
+Cobbler is so much easier to make than pie.
+Try making this old-fashioned peach cobbler as well.

 Thanks for reading and for clicking on this site.
 I try to encourage people to bake and cook at home and to rely less on premade and processed foods.

 If you make this black cobbler recipe, please let me know how it went in the Comments below.
 I’d love to hear from you

 - 1 cup self-rising flour if using all-purpose flour, see add-ins below

 - 1 cup whole milk without Vitamin A Palmitate